The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling: Related Work

 Decision-making under constraint is another recurring theme in this literature.
 Privacy choices are often made under repeated exposure, limited time, uneven consequences, and strong asymmetries in information and attention \citep{acquisti2015science}.
-At scale, the burden of policy reading makes fully informed notice-and-consent impractical in ordinary use \citep{mcdonald2008cost,wagner2023policies}.
+At scale, the burden of policy reading makes fully informed notice-and-consent impractical in ordinary use \citep{mcdonald2008cost,wagner2023policies}, while experimental work shows that more usable privacy information can shape user decisions when it is presented at the right moment and in a usable format \citep{tsai2011privacyinfo,kelley2009nutrition,kelley2010standardizing}.
 Prior work on privacy notices and privacy-choice mechanisms also shows that effectiveness depends not only on legal content, but on how choices are surfaced, structured, and evaluated in practice \citep{schaub2015designspace,feng2021designspacechoices,habib2022choiceusability}.
 The warnings and permissions literature further shows that repeated prompts can degrade attention over time, encouraging users to progress through interfaces without sustained engagement \citep{sunshine2009ssl,egelman2009youvebeenwarned,felt2012android}.
 Related work on privacy framing and control likewise suggests that interface structure can shape both perceived agency and disclosure behavior even when underlying options remain formally available \citep{brandimarte2013misplaced,adjerid2013sleights}.

 A third strand emphasized affect and ritual in UX.
 People use interfaces to enact values or identities, not strictly for goal directed behavior \citep{gray2018darkpatterns,fogg2003persuasive}.
 In the context of security and privacy, for example, security tasks like checking a lock icon or simply retyping a password provide affective security when the status has not changed \citep{bravo2013warnings}.
 We extend this analysis to consent flows, and think about a measurable ritual—performative scrolling—as an analytical lens on the \emph{privacy placebo} \citep{barth2017privacyparadox}.
 Recent work on cookie-banner design patterns further supports this lens by showing that defaults, presentation choices, and personalized banner designs can shape both consent behavior and perceived control \citep{grassl2021darkbright,biselli2024personalised,habib2021toggles}.